 For the simplicity mavens, GLAIVE also offered an alternate system so simplistic as to be almost non-existent, amounting to little more than a suggestion to read weight and damage right off of GURPS‘ Size and Speed/Range Table.
 But with a little hammering and varnish, that turns out to be a surprisingly useful tool.

-That’s what I’ve extracted from GLAIVE to create GLAIVE Mini.
-At its heart remains a simple table tying weight to damage, but you now get weapon ST as well.
+That simple core is what I’ve extracted from GLAIVE to create GLAIVE Mini.
+At its heart remains a single table tying weight to damage, but you now get weapon ST as well.
 From there you modify damage and ST up or down for simple considerations like unbalance, length, and two hands, and then… well, that’s actually it.
 A new weapon, built in mere seconds.
+(The latest version, 2.4, places those mods into logical groups for quicker identification.)

 It’s very simple (and similar to building combat skills with COSH).
 Yet GLAIVE Mini will recreate most existing GURPS weapons with no change to stats (while recreating a few with changes that are arguably improvements).
 Best of all, like GULLIVER Mini it’s a whole system in one page, with a bonus page offering system customization notes, ideas for handling a couple of oddball weapons, and a fully-developed new goodie for GURPS that even the full GLAIVE barely touches on: semibalanced weapons, great for heavy-chopping machetes, agile polearms, and other all-new instruments of mayhem.